Data-Driven Predictive Control for Linear Parameter-Varying Systems

-\begin{pf} See \cite{BerberichAllgower2020}. \end{pf} \end{thm} Theorem \ref{thm:thmberberich} means that given $\coldef{u,y}\in\mf{B}_{[1,N_\mr{d}]}$ with $\msf{u}$ persistently exciting of order $L+\mathbf{n}(\mf{B})$, $\coldef{\bar{u},\bar{y}}\in\mf{B}_{[1,L]}$ if and only if there exists $\alpha$ such that \eqref{eq:thmberberich} is satisfied.
+\end{thm} Theorem \ref{thm:thmberberich} means that given $\coldef{u,y}\in\mf{B}_{[1,N_\mr{d}]}$ with $\msf{u}$ persistently exciting of order $L+\mathbf{n}(\mf{B})$, $\coldef{\bar{u},\bar{y}}\in\mf{B}_{[1,L]}$ if and only if there exists $\alpha$ such that \eqref{eq:thmberberich} is satisfied.
 Hence, all trajectories of length $L$ of a controllable LTI system can be built from linear combinations of time-shifts of a single trajectory from the same LTI system, where the input is persistently exciting.
-In our paper, we aim to extend these results for LPV systems to formulate a data-driven predictive control solution.
+In our paper, we aim to extend these results for LPV systems to formulate a data-driven predictive control solution. \shortsection{Data-driven predictor for LPV systems} Based on the results in Section \ref{sec:preliminaries}, we now set up the required tools to formulate a data-driven predictive control problem for LPV systems. \shortsubsection{Considered form of LPV systems} Consider the DT LPV system with IO representation,